microsoft/OpenAIWorkshop/labs/Lab_Automate_Mailbox_Responses/README.md

 ![](../../documents/images/lab-1-logicapp-4.png)

-Scroll down to the Logic App Step named **"Send email with oprions"**, the one with the Outlook logo, and expand it to enter new authorizaion credentials for your mailbox:
+Scroll down to the Logic App Step named **"Connections"**, the one with the Outlook logo, and expand it to enter new authorizaion credentials for your mailbox:

 ![](../../documents/images/lab-1-logicapp-5.png)